xlurio/blog-practical-test/ADDITIONAL QUESTIONS.md

 1.**A client requires uploading and downloading CSV files to your web system, how would you implement that?**
-* Reply: the IO features by using Celery background tasks.
-The files would be stored in a external file system so to not fill the memory of the server and their URLs would be linked to the users in a database table.
+* Reply: the IO features would be implemented by using Celery background tasks.
+The files would be stored in an external file system so to not fill the memory of the server and their URLs would be linked to the users in a database table.

 2.**Your system consists of an application that receives a measure from a sensor through an API and stores it in a model called “Measures”.
 Your client wants to configure one alarm